vaizard/mage-matrix-stack/README.md

 situation, it's still not good practice to do it in the first place.
 See https://github.com/vector-im/vector-web/issues/1977 for details.

+### Federation

+By default federation is turned of for security reasons.
+To turn it on, set `restrict_federation: false`.

 ```
 ## Example playbook